 These are the three main things that I have learnt from using this device.
 Undoubtedly, the device has made me more mindful of my sun exposure patterns.
 I have used the gained knowledge to adjust my habits to limit the UVA intake, unlike the UVB, needn’t for synthesising vitamin D.

 In comparison, the brooch is one piece of metal.
-For donning or removing the clip, you need to widen it slightly, and this creates pressure at each arc of the loop.
-That pressure presents no problem on the lower part of the brooch, Though, the upper section has a circle which holds the device by nesting in the indentation that goes along the middle of its casing.
-That hollow is the weakest point of the shell, as the plastic is thinner there.
-Every move of the brooch creates tension which is released into that cavity, ultimately, results in cracking of the case.
+For donning or removing the clip, you need to widen it slightly.
+The movements create pressure at each arc of the loop.
+That pressure presents no problem on the lower part of the brooch, though, the upper section has a circle that holds the device by nesting in the indentation that goes along the middle of its casing.
+The groove is the weakest point of the shell, as the plastic is thinner there.
+Every move generates tension which is released into that indentation, ultimately resulting in cracking of the case.

 Overall, the product is a great invention.
 It is something that I would recommend buying if you want to learn more about your UV exposure.
 It can assist you in changing your daily habits to evade an excessive absorption of UV rays.
 This can sequentially help you to prevent some of the skin conditions caused by the sun’s rays.
 The My Skin Track UV is an innovative device with huge potential, but I would like to see the design errors corrected.
 I hope that La Roche-Posay will make necessary changes to improve the user experience.
 Despite the case’s fragility, I think this device is something unique and worth giving a try.

 The La Roche-Posay My Skin Track UV device retails for €64.95 available at Apple Stores & Online around the globe.